Battle of Britain Day: Main battle

 One of the reasons the bombers had sustained so little damage was the cloud base.
 Its density had made it difficult for RAF fighter controllers to direct their squadrons with accuracy.
 The same cloud that helped shield the bombers was to obscure the target area.
 Its base started at 2000 ft and its top reached 12000 ft.
 The bombers reached the Victoria Docks, but it and the other targets were covered.
 The skies were clear over West Ham and the bombers concentrated on the borough, in particular the Bromley-by-Bow gas works.
 KG 3, 26 and 53 dropped their bombs at 14:45.

-Most of the targeted area was three square miles in extent, bounded on the north by the over ground railway of the District line, on the west by the River Lea, on the east by the Plaistow Marshes and on the south by the Royal Victoria Dock.
+Most of the targeted area was three square miles in extent, bounded on the north by the overground railway of the District line, on the west by the River Lea, on the east by the Plaistow Marshes and on the south by the Royal Victoria Dock.
 The gas works were targeted by KG 26.
 Heavy high explosive bombs severely damaged the plant.
-Upton Park tube station was also hit and an electric sub-station was hit causing a black out.
+Upton Park tube station was also hit and an electric sub-station was hit, causing a power-cut.
 Residential areas were badly damaged.
 KG 2 was unable to find the Surrey Commercial Docks.
 It turned away and dropped its bombs over a wide area.
 According to West Ham borough records, 17 people were killed, or died of wounds sustained in the attack.
 Another 92 were seriously injured, while 40 were slightly injured.
-As the Germans retreated back out over the channel, some bomber groups scattered while others formed uneven formations and were pursued by RAF fighters.
+As the Germans retreated back out over the English Channel, some bomber groups scattered while others formed uneven formations and were pursued by RAF fighters.
 With fuel dwindling, the Bf 109s headed back to France, unable to help the hard-pressed bombers.